 Further powder characterization studies and drug release investigations were conducted on best performing proliposome formulations, mainly relaying on the aerosol performance findings of the powders (Figure 8).
 Proliposome powders exhibited their best performance in terms of ‘FPF’ when the lipid to carrier ratio was 1:6; thus F3 (mannitol-based proliposomes) and F8 (LMH-based proliposomes) were further investigated in terms of powder flowability and moisture content, and the release profile of SS from the subsequently generated liposomes.
 Upon reflection on the earlier findings in this study, it was further observed that F3 and F8 formulations exhibited desirable characteristics in terms of drug recovery, PY and drug content uniformity (Table 2).
 Moreover, as observed earlier with SEM studies, F3 proliposomes were spherical and apparently smooth with low agglomeration propensity (Figure 1c), justifying the superior aerosol performance of this formulation (Figure 8) and supporting the rationale behind conducting flowability and drug release studies on this particular proliposome composition.

 Accordingly, flowability studies were conducted on both F3 (as representative for mannitol-based proliposomes) and F8 (as representative for LMH-based formulations).
 Spray-dried powders of mannitol and LMH were used for comparison with the proliposome formulations to investigate the effect of lipid on powder flowability (Table 4).
 Flowability was assessed using Carr’s compressibility index and Hausner ratio according to the reference published in 1965 (79) and summarized in Table 4.
 Lipid-free carriers (i.e. spray-dried powders of mannitol or LMH) exhibited ‘Fair’ flowability according to both Hausner ratio and Carr’s index (Table 4; Table 5).
 When these carriers were used to manufacture spray-dried proliposomes (i.e. F3 as a representative for mannitol-based formulations, and F8 as a representative for LMH-based formulations), the flow characteristics were markedly compromised, so that F3 exhibited ‘Poor’ flowability, whilst F8 was regarded to have ‘Very very poor’ flowability according to both Hausner ratio and Carr’s index (Table 4; Table 5).
 Although the flowability findings do not look encouraging for both proliposome formulations (F3 or F8), the emitted dose (ED) of SS from the capsules to the impinger was considerably high, exceeding 80% (Figure 8), indicating that the ‘inspiratory’ flow rate through the impinger was sufficiently powerful to pull the proliposome powders from the inhaler device.
 However, the relatively better flow characteristics of F3 (Table 5) in addition to the spherical morphology, the relatively small physical size, and apparent smooth surfaces of this formulation (Figure 1c) were the prime reasons for the superior ‘FPF’ value observed for F3 (Figure 8).
 By contrast, F8 demonstrated very poor ‘FPF’ (Figure 8), possibly due to the relatively large size, irregular shape and rough surfaces (Figure 2c) and the extremely poor flow properties of the particles (Table 5).
 The flow rate through the impinger was appropriate to aspirate a large dose of F8 particles, but most of the drug dose was deposited in the upper impinger, resulting in extremely poor ‘FPF’ values (Figure 8).
 Particle surface morphology can influence aerosol performance (49) and smooth particles may exhibit better aerosolization characteristics (50).
-It is worth to mention that the residual moisture contents for both formulations F3 and F8 were less than 0.8% as determined by TGA at 110 oC (data not shown).
+It is worth to mention that the residual moisture contents for both formulations F3 and F8 were less than 0.8% as determined by thermogravimetric analysis (TGA) at 110 oC (data not shown).
+TGA is a well-established analytical tool for the determination of residual moisture content in powdered formulations and solid excipients (80, 81).